nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-document-layouts.md

 Follow the related [video course and exercises](https://university.nuxeo.com/learn/public/course/view/elearning/80/DocumentandWorkflowTaskLayoutswithNuxeoStudioDesigner) on Nuxeo University.
 {{/callout}}

-Layouts are used to display a document's metadata in different use cases.
-It's basically a group of widgets and specifies how these widgets are assembled and displayed.
+Document type layouts are used to display a document's metadata in Web UI forms.
+A document layout is structured with document type properties, assembled with several UI elements such as sections, cards, columns etc.

 A given document type can have multiple layouts: a `create` and `edit` layout to set its schema fields when creating or editing the document, a `view` layout to simply display field values and any other layouts according to the application(s) where these are used.
 In our previous metamodel driven UI, these were known as `modes` and a single layout definition could be rendered in different modes.